eli8527/stubio/index.md

   in here!
 Listen to some <a href="https://www.youtube.com/watch?v=ZXJWO2FQ16c" title=""><strong>Steve Reich</strong></a> while you look around.
 Check back for new wares weekly.<strong>
   </strong><a href="http://eepurl.com/ga0fFv" title=""><strong>Sign up for updates!</strong></a><strong>
-  </strong>Order this week and we will make sure it gets to you before Christmas!</p>
+  </strong>Order by December 19 and we will make sure it gets to you before Christmas!</p>
 footer: <p>©2018 stubio.
 You can contact us at <a href="mailto:stubiostubio@gmail.com" title="">stubiostubio [at] gmail.com</a>. <a href="http://eepurl.com/ga0fFv" title=""><strong>Subscribe.</strong></a><strong>
   </strong>stubio not studio!
 But seriously, listen to that Steve Reich piece. </p>